Ceyana Canoe Club

 Accommodation Options available are:

-1. camping at the group site with the club.
 To do this you will need to reserve/register for camping on the website in addition to the course.
-Use this link to register for group camping: https://ceyanacanoeclub.wildapricot.org/event-6039365
+Use this link to register for group camping: https://ceyanacanoeclub.wildapricot.org/event-6476276

-2. Book your own accommodation close by at Crimson Lake Provincial Park
+2. Book your own powered RV site or accommodation close by at Pembina Provincial Park campsite, on Reserve.AlbertaParks.ca

 Review the Course Change, Cancellation & Refund Policy.